Brisbane Dentists Experienced in Emergency Dental Care.

 Repetitive clenching or grinding or of the teeth during sleep is called teeth grinding (it is medically known as Bruxism).
 Teeth Grinding is a habit that some people practice when they feel fearful or anxious.
-Night-time teeth grinding is a reasonably common behavior among many children.
+Night-time teeth grinding is a reasonably common behaviour among many children.
 Teeth grinding like thumb sucking and hair pulling is often a way some children discharge emotional tension during sleep.
 Generally, reducing tension can reduce teeth grinding.

 Problems caused by teeth grinding include:

 - (Temporomandibular disorder) TMD

 Bruxism (teeth grinding) can cause pain in the temporomandibular region however, its association with TMD is still being debated among dentists.